DentalPost takes a look at what are the salary and outlook of a Dentist.

 In 2018, general dentistry and other types of dentists enjoyed a $151,850 median salary.
 The average rate for the top 255 metro areas was $208,000, with the lowest 255 was $107,440.

 The Bureau of Labor Statistics gave a 7.6% job growth outlook for dental services providers.
-This growth rate is expected through 2028, with 10,400 new jobs in the pediatric dentist and DMD positions, among many others.
+This growth rate is expected through 2028, with 10,400 new pediatric dentists and DMD positions, among others.

 The cities that pay the highest for dentists, as well as office staff like a dental assistant or dental hygienist, include: